Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 Julian Reichelt, editor-in-chief at German tabloid Bild, told CNN that the market would be busy every night of the week leading up to Christmas.

-"It looks like something that was adapted by Nice," Reichelt said, referring to the Bastille Day truck attack in France that killed more than 80 people and injured more than 400.
+"It looks like something that was adapted by Nice," Reichelt said, referring to the Bastille Day truck attack in France that killed 86 people and injured more than 400.

 German Foreign Minister Frank-Walter Steinmeier said in a statement that he was "deeply shaken by the awful news."